 Embroidery Fabric

 The easiest fabrics to work with for hand embroidery are natural fabrics such as linen and cotton.
 This is because they are relatively durable, don’t have any stretch, and the weave of the fabric is even.
-Embroidering with these fabrics will make it easier to pull a needle and thread through and you won’t have the headache of puckering or torn fabric when you’re finished.
+Embroidering with these fabrics will make it easier to pull a needle and thread through and you won’t have the headache of puckered or damaged fabric when you’re finished.

 There are, of course, other options for fabric.
 Learn more about how to find the best fabric for embroidery.